Mohamed Ramadan (actor and singer): Other ventures

 Mohamed Ramadan has been also very successful in commercial sponsorships and advertising promotions in Egypt and the Arab World including the telecommunication company Etisalat Misr and 4G with associated music releases like "ElTop".
-The promotions are under the slogan "Aqwa Cart fi Masr" (meaning "the strongest card in Egypt").
+The promotions are under the slogan "Aqwa Cart fi Masr" (أقوى كارت في مصر), (meaning "the strongest card in Egypt").

 Controversy

 In October 2019, Ramadan posted a video of himself in a co-pilot's seat during a private flight run by Smart Aviation Company to Saudi Arabia, which led to a life-time ban on the pilot, Ashraf Abu Al-Yusr, due to violations against the Egyptian civil aviation law.
-In June 2021, the Egyptian Public Prosecution froze all bank accounts of Ramadan, as he had to pay £E6m in compensation to the family of the pilot Abu Al-Yusr, who had died earlier that year.
+In June 2021, the Egyptian Public Prosecution froze all bank accounts of Ramadan, as he had to pay £E6 million in compensation to the family of the pilot Abu Al-Yusr, who had died earlier that year.

-On November 21, 2020, the Israeli Ministry of Foreign Affairs shared a photo of Ramadan with Arab-Israeli footballer Dia Saba and Israeli singer Omer Adam in a rooftop party in Dubai. which sparked condemnation by Arabs on social media accusing Ramadan of being a Zionist.
+On November 21, 2020, the Israeli Ministry of Foreign Affairs shared a photo of Ramadan with Arab-Israeli footballer Dia Saba and Israeli singer Omer Adam in a rooftop party in Dubai, which sparked condemnation by Arabs on social media accusing Ramadan of being a Zionist.
 The incident came months after Israel signed normalization deals with the United Arab Emirates and Bahrain.
 Egyptian–Israeli relations have remained chilled since signing the peace treaty in 1979.
 The Union of Artistic Syndicates suspended his membership for the same reason.
 A soap opera featuring Ramadan was also reportedly cancelled.
 By mid-December that year, he was exempt from any suspension or penalties related to the issue.

 In August 2022, Ramadan received backlash after he posted a photo of him with his arm around an Israeli fan on his TikTok account.
 The photo was widely shared on social media and became the subject of articles in Egyptian newspapers including Al-Masry Al-Youm.
 The photo was described as "a stamp of approval for normalization with Israel".
 Ramadan did not address the condemnations.